eyc94/brain/software-architecture/programming-paradigms/structured-programming.md

 While structured programming and modular programming have some similarities, they are not interchangeable terms.

 `Structured Programming` is a way of organizing control flow in a program, while `Modular Programming` is a way of organizing the structure of the program itself.
 However, the two concepts are often used together to create well-structured and modularized programs.

+## :round_pushpin: Functional Decomposition
+`Structured Programming` allows modules to be recursively decomposed into provable units, which in turn means that modules can be functionally decomposed.

+You can take a large-scale problem statement and decompose it into high-level functions.
+Each of those functions can then be decomposed into lower-level functions, and so on.

+Each of these decomposed functions can be represented using the restricted control structures.

+Programmers could break down large proposed systems into modules and components that could be further broken down into tiny provable functions.

+At the architectural level, we consider `functional decomposition` to be one of our best practices.

+## :round_pushpin: Testing
+Software architects strive to define modules, components, and services that are easily falsifiable (testable).

+Structured Programming forces us to recursively decompose a program into a set of small provable functions.
+We can then use tests to try to prove those small provable functions incorrect.
+If such tests fail to prove incorrectness, then we can deem the functions to be correct enough for our purposes.

+It is this ability to create falsifiable units of programming that makes structured programming valuable today.
+This is the reason that modern languages do not typically support unrestrained `goto` statements.

 ## :round_pushpin: Benefits and Downsides
 There are many **benefits**: